windytan/redsea/README.md

         $ git clone https://github.com/windytan/redsea.git
         $ cd redsea

-### 3. Compile redsea
+### 3. Compile & install redsea

         $ meson setup build && cd build
         $ meson compile
+        $ meson install

-Now the binary executable is compiled and you can run it!
+Now the binary executable is installed and you can run it!

-You can install the binary using `meson install` if you so wish.
-By default, it will be installed under `/usr/local`, but this can be changed by providing e.g. `meson setup build --prefix /usr/local`.
+By default, redsea will be installed under `/usr/local`, but this can be changed by providing e.g. `meson setup build --prefix /usr/local`.
 See the [Meson guide](https://mesonbuild.com/Quick-guide.html#compiling-a-meson-project) for more.